Why Abhyanga is so important to include in your daily routine

 Abhyanga is the Ayurvedic term used for warm oil self massage and is one of the most powerful lifestyle advices there is in Ayurveda.
 For that reason you may want to consider putting this ritual into your daily routine (Dinacharya) to increase your overall health and well being.

-Physically Abhyanga soothes your skin, tones your muscles, nourishes and calms your nerve system and brings bodily fluids and fats into circulation.
-Actually, it nourishes all the tissues (Dhatus) of your body and therefore is a perfect way of taking care of yourself.
-Besides, by paying close attention when you massage yourself, you will get to know your own body better.
+Self oil massage (or abhyanga) soothes your skin, tones your muscles, nourishes and calms your nerve system and brings bodily fluids and fats into circulation.
+Actually, it nourishes all the tissues (called ‘dhatus’ in Ayurveda) of your body and therefore is a perfect way of taking care of yourself and boosting your immune system.
+Besides, it’s a way to stay in touch with yourself, a way to get to know your body better and cultivate gratefulness for the beautiful body you have.

-But why do we use warm oil for this?
+But hey, why do we use warm oil for this?
 Warm oil is nourishing and heavy and supports you in releasing tensions throughout your whole body.
 It helps you to recharge.
 If you want to start your day completely nourished and refreshed this is a perfect way to do so.
-The heavy quality of the oil will also provide you with the essential ingredients (warmth, love, nourishment & grounding) to fall asleep better.
-Really try it out.
+The heavy quality of the oil will also provide you with the essential ingredients such as warmth, love and nourishment.
+Besides, it helps you ground which is very much needed in times like this.
+I can also imagine that everything that is going on at the moment will take away your sleep.
+If this is the case, a warm oil massage before going to bed is the way to go for you.

-Moreover, Abhyanga is a way to connect and bring in more compassion towards yourself.
+As I already mentioned earlier, a self oil massage is also a way to connect and bring in more compassion towards yourself.
 Not only because you allow yourself some me-time, but definitely also by touching your own body in a compassionate conscious manner.
 Love will be brought into your day.
 It’s for a reason that the Sanskrit word “sneha” can be translated as both “oil” and “love”.

 In the mood to start with your self oil-massage?
 Here is how it works: pour some oil in a bottle and add some drops of your favorite essential oil (like lavender, rose or ylang ylang) to it.
 Warm the oil.
 Put an old towel on the floor to sit or stand on.
 When the oil is comfortably warm take a small amount in your hands and rub your hands together.
 Start with massaging your skull and from there work all the way down towards your feet using your fingertips on your skull and face, long strokes on the limbs and circular movements on the joints.
 Pay extra attention to your feet as they carry you through life day after day.
 Now put on a bathrobe and socks or slippers and leave the oil for 30 minutes or even an hour.
 You may want to buy yourself a bathrobe which you will use exclusively for your Abhyanga as over time it will get very oily.
 Follow this ritual by a warm shower or bath to rinse off all the excess oil.

 Do you want more warmth, comfort and stability in life?
-Here are the things you need to put on your grocery list to do Abhyanga at home:
+Here are the things you need to put on your (online 😉) grocery list to do your warm self oil massage at home:

 Small bottle – ideally squeezable or with a pump